3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Introduction

 \section{Introduction}

 Relativistic astrophysical jets are ubiquitous in astrophysical systems.
-Most collimated relativistic jets extend between several thousands up to millions of parsecs \cite[e.g.,][]{blandford2019} and have been observationally associated with the activity of central black holes in Active Galactic Nuclei \cite[AGN, e.g.][] {EHT-I} and Gamma-ray Bursts (GRBs) \cite[e.g,][]{ruiz2018}.
+Most collimated relativistic jets extend between several thousands up to millions of parsecs \cite[e.g.,][]{blandford2019} and have been observationally associated with the activity of central black holes in Active Galactic Nuclei \cite[AGN, e.g.][] {EHT19,EHT-3C279}.
+It is also theorized that relativistic jets may also occur in Gamma-ray Bursts (GRBs) \cite[e.g,][]{ruiz2018}.
 The formation and powering of these astrophysical jets are highly complex phenomena involving relativistic plasmas and twisted magnetic fields which are organized in such a manner as to ultimately launch an outflow from a central compact source.

-For more than two decades, Particle-in-Cell (PIC) models have been used to study unmagnetized and magnetized relativistic jets that interact with the interstellar medium.
-These investigations have offered tremendous insight into the instabilities, turbulence, and shocks that can develop in the out-flowing plasma, leading to particle acceleration and the production of nonthermal radiation \cite[e.g.,][]{giannios2009,Pino10,uzdensky2011,granot2012,mcKinney2012,sironi2013, sironi2015,Ardaneh16,Kadowaki18,Kadowaki19,Christie19,Fowler19}.
+For almost two decades, Particle-in-Cell (PIC) models have been used to study unmagnetized and magnetized relativistic jets that interact with the interstellar medium.
+These investigations have offered tremendous insight into the instabilities, turbulence, and shocks that can develop in the out-flowing plasma, leading to particle acceleration and the production of nonthermal radiation \cite[e.g.,][]{silva2003,nishikawa2003,jaroschek2005,spitkovsky2008a,spitkovsky2008b, dieckmann2008,nishikawa2009,giannios2009,Pino10,uzdensky2011,granot2012,mcKinney2012,sironi2013, sironi2015,Ardaneh16,Kadowaki18,Kadowaki19,Christie19,Fowler19}.